 Flexitime: Where the employee agrees to a set number of hours or workload within a broader timeframe but can complete that whenever they choose.
-For example, the agreement might state the employee does 7 hours of work every weekday, at any point between 6am and 7pm.
+For example, the agreement might state that the employee does 7 hours of work every weekday.
+These hours can be worked at any point between 6 am and 7 pm.

 Compressed hours: An agreement that an employee will complete the regular number of hours or workload but within a shorter timeframe.
-For example, the employee may complete 40 hours per week, but they want to compress that into four 10-hour days, instead of five 8-hour days.
+For example, the employee may complete 40 hours per week, compressed into four 10-hour days, instead of five 8-hour days.

-Annualised hours: Similar to flexitime, an annual hour’s agreement states how much an employee must do over a year, but can choose in whichever period they want to complete those hours.
+Annualised hours: Similar to flexitime, an annual hours agreement states how much an employee must do over a year.
+However, they can choose the period in which they want to complete those hours.

-Term-time working: This involves agreeing a regular working week or period, but that there are set points of the year where the employee will not work, without having to request leave.
-This is usually requested by parents who don’t want to work when their children are not at school.
+Term-time working: This involves agreeing to a regular working week or period.
+However, there are set points of the year when the employee will not work, without having to request leave.
+This is usually requested by parents who don’t want to work when their children are off school.

 Benefits of Offering Flexible Work

 There is an array of advantages of flexible working for employers.
 We look at some of the most important benefits below: